 Residential snow emergency parking permits are issued annually.
 There is a limit of two permits per household.
 Permit holders must park their vehicles at least 20 feet from the street corner, and as close to the curb as possible.

-Snow emergency parking permit applications can be completed at the Ferndale Police Department, located at 310 E. Nine Mile.
+Snow emergency parking permit applications can be completed online and at the Ferndale Police Department, located at 310 E. Nine Mile.
 Applications must be verified, including a visual property inspection to make sure you qualify; please allow up to 48 hours for your application and permits to be processed.